jameshughes89/cs2XX-ComputerArchitecture/site/topics/conditions/conditional-jump.rst

 Including the Flag Register in the System
 =========================================

-Physically, Hook it up
+* Physically including the status logic and the flags register is a matter of connecting it to the existing system

-Connect the ALU output to the input of the status flag logic replace the old LUT design with the new
+* Connect the output of the ALU to the input of the condition status logic

-    * 3 new inputs
+* Replace the old control logic look up table design with the new one

+    * The 3 output from the flags register are connected to the inputs to the look up table
-    * 1 new output controlling the flag reg enable

-connect the signal from the LUT to the status flag enable
+    * The 1 new output from the look up table connects to the status flag register's enable
+    * Notice the cycle --- the flags register controls the control logic, which controls the flags register

 .. figure:: esap_alu_ram_output_pc_instruction_control_flag.png
     :width: 666 px